Climate Adaptation Labs

 The climate crisis is global, but different communities face their own distinct climate and socio-economic challenges.

-To ensure our solutions for systemic adaptation consider these local challenges, we’ve set up the SMARTER Climate Adaptation Labs - a network of 9 European regions and cities.
+To ensure our solutions for systemic adaptation consider these local challenges, we’ve set up the SMARTER Climate Adaptation Labs - a network of nine European regions and cities spread across six different countries.

 Explore our Climate Adaptation Labs

-The coastal province of Fryslân in the north of the Netherlands.
-The region is facing increasing extreme weather, making it more susceptible to flooding, drought and sea level rise.
-To address these challenges, the Climate Adaptation Lab will explore solutions to water safety and fresh water availability, particularly in the context of conflicting socio-economic interests from proposed extensions to ports.
+The neighbouring coastal provinces of Fryslân and North Holland, in the north of the Netherlands, are becoming more susceptible to flooding, drought and sea level rise.
+To address these challenges, the Climate Adaptation Lab will explore solutions to water safety and fresh water availability, particularly in the context of conflicting socio-economic interests from proposed extensions to ports, and will also integrate local and short-term needs with national and international legislation for long-term adaptation strategies.

-Gdansk is Poland’s maritime capital and one of the largest ports on the Baltic coast.
+Our Poland Climate Adaptation Lab is based in the city of Gdansk – Poland’s maritime capital and one of the largest ports on the Baltic coast.
 The city is increasingly at risk from torrential rain, flash flooding and sea level rise, which impacts both its citizens and key economic sectors.
-The Gdansk Climate Adaptation Lab will enhance rainwater management and flood safety through nature-based solutions, such as rain gardens, and through improved water retention reservoirs.
+To adapt to these risks, the Lab is enhancing rainwater management and flood safety through nature-based solutions and improved water retention reservoirs.

 The region of Western Greece is home to Patras, the country’s third largest city, and has nearly 650,000 inhabitants.
-The region has a diverse economy which includes the transport, agriculture and tourism sectors, however it is increasingly under threat from coastal erosion, as well as heat and water stress.
-To tackle these challenges, the region is participating in a pilot study to understand climate change scenarios and to implement nature-based solutions to increase climate resilience.
+The region has a diverse economy centred around the transport, agriculture and tourism sectors.
+However, this is increasingly threatened by coastal erosion, as well as heat and water stress.
+To tackle these challenges, our Greece Climate Adaptation Lab is participating in a pilot study to understand climate change scenarios and implement nature-based solutions to increase climate resilience.